 Dental implants protect the jawbone following tooth loss and restore the jaw’s structure as well.
 But if too much bone has already degenerated following tooth loss, your jaw may not be stable enough to support the anchors of dental implants.

 Your dentist can evaluate the structure and stability of your jaw using x-ray imaging taken during a consultation appointment.
 They may recommend a bone graft surgery to build more strength to the jawbone that will ultimately sustain a dental implant.
 If this is not feasible, they may suggest an alternative tooth replacement solution.

 Implant Dentistry Treatment in Laurel, MD

 Laurel Smiles offers dental implants and other tooth replacement solutions to patients in Laurel, MD.
-Dr. Goyal also specializes in restorative, cosmetic, and general dentistry, including both preventative and emergency dental care, for patients of all ages.
+Dr. Cooper also specializes in restorative, cosmetic, and general dentistry, including both preventative and emergency dental care, for patients of all ages.
 Individuals who feel nervous about upcoming dental procedures can ask their dental professionals about sedation dentistry options.
 To schedule an appointment with our practice, contact our office by phone at 301.200.1315 or reach a member of our staff online.